DevanTurtle7/nvim/README.md

 :h rtp
 ```

-The config directory will likely be `~/.config/nvim`, which is what will be used
+The config directory will likely be `~/.config/nvim`.
-in the rest of this document.

 Change into your neovim config directory and clone this repository.
 Then run the
-setup script to install all packages.
+setup script to install Packer.

 ```
 cd ~/.config